CSGuides/grad-school-application-guide/interviewing.md

 is evaluating you, but you are also evaluating them.</span>

-In this section, we’ll cover what to expect during interviews and visit days, including how to prepare, what kinds of questions you might be asked, and how to make your final decision among multiple offers.
+In this section, we’ll cover what to expect during interviews and visit days, including how to prepare and what kinds of questions you might be asked.

 ---